• Skip to main content

 Why?

-You might also avoid lateral epicondylitis, also known as weightlifting tennis elbow, from doing touch-and-go deadlifts.
+You might also avoid lateral epicondylitis, also known as weightlifting tennis elbow, which happened to me doing touch-and-go deadlifts!

 Can you get tennis elbow from weightlifting?